TaichiEto/etoCalculator/README.md

 Do you want to convert A.D. into Eto(Japanese Zodiac)?
 You can do easlity with the program.

-# How to use?
+# How to install and use
+1. Download main.py
-1. Run main.py
+2. Run main.py
-2. Type your birth year on terminal window.
+3. type year formatted by A.D. on terminal
-3. Enjoy
+4. Have fun!